ztaylor54/CTF/EasyCTF 2015/an_apple_a_day.md

 There are several ways to solve this problem:

-1. open the image in a hex editor and Ctrl+F for "flag"
+1. open the image in a hex editor and Ctrl+F for "easyctf"
-2. in Linux, use the `grep` command to look for "flag"
+2. in Linux, use the `grep` command to look for "easyctf"
-3. in Windows powershell use `Select-String -Pattern` to look for "flag"
+3. in Windows powershell use `Select-String -Pattern` to look for "easyctf"

 Linux:
 ```